ismo-karkkainen/openapi-sourcetools/README.md

 openapi-oftypes is intended for gathering information and making checks that the code generation for allOf, oneOf, and anyOf becomes simpler.

-openapi-generatecode is turning to something that helps in orchestrating the code generation processing.
-Duplicate checks have been separated into other programs to keep this simpler, in part.

 ## License